Who's Who at North Carolina Theatre

 Donna has a BS degree in communications from Wingate University with a double emphasis in speech communications and public relations.
 She joined NCT in 1994 and has held a myriad of positions.
 She loves working with the season ticket holders and her NCT family.
 In her spare time, she enjoys being with family, friends and being involved at her church.

-Dan Bryson, Vice Chair Development Whitfield, Bryson & Mason LLP
+Dan Bryson, Vice Chair Administration Whitfield, Bryson & Mason LLP

 James S. Felman, Vice Chair Finance General Parts International, Inc.